Employers

 Service guidelines

-• Career Services reserves the right to refuse service to any employer who violates the National Association of Colleges and Employers Principles of Ethical Professional Practice or any Career Center policy.
+• Career Services reserves the right to refuse service to any employer who violates the National Association of Colleges and Employers Principles of Ethical Professional Practice or any Career Services policy.
 Lack of important information from the employer will result in declining employer approval and job approval requests; especially when requested multiple times by Career Services.

-• Career Services works with Third Party Recruiters and allows Third Party Recruiters access to Handshake and post jobs under limited circumstances.
+• Career Services cautiously works with Third Party Recruiters and allows Third Party Recruiters access to Handshake and post jobs under limited circumstances.
 Third-party recruiters will abide by our Third-Party Recruiters Guidelines as described below:

 • Identify themselves as a third-party recruiter on their employer profile and all job announcements (Must specifically state their Third Party Recruiter status on their contact profile in Handshake).